comit-network/create-comit-app/new_project/examples/erc20_btc/README.md

 ## How to run this example

-1. Run `yarn start-env` to setup the environment.

-In a separate terminal:
+Ensure that the environment is up in a separate terminal.

 1. Run `yarn install` to install the necessary dependencies,
 2. Run `yarn swap` to start the swap,